Skip to main content

 North Ridge of Tryfan

-A further reason (or reasons) for Tryfan’s fame and popularity is the variety and quality of the routes up it.
-The most well known and most popular is without doubt the North Ridge.
+The most well known and most popular route up Tryfan is without doubt the North Ridge.
 This is perhaps the most famous Grade 1 scramble in the whole of the UK and is justifiably popular.

 Accidents on Tryfan